jacksho-vfx/onepiece/docs/developer_guide.md

 7. **Open a pull request** summarising your changes, screenshots, and any caveats.
 Link to relevant tickets and call out breaking changes explicitly.

+### Desktop release quick reference

+The desktop app lives under `src/apps/ulti`.
+When preparing a release:

+1. Bump the `version` field in `src/apps/ulti/package.json` and commit/tag it (for example `v0.2.0`).
+2. Run `npm ci && npm run release:prep` from `src/apps/ulti` to clean old builds, compile the TypeScript bundles, and emit the platform installers under `release/`.
+3. Upload the generated `.exe`, `.dmg`, and `.AppImage` files to the GitHub release matching your tag.
+See [RELEASE.md](../RELEASE.md) for the full checklist.

 ### Resource cleanup patterns

 Storage helpers such as `PipelineRunStore` implement context manager hooks so SQLite connections and event subscribers are always torn down, even when exceptions bubble up.
 Prefer the pattern below when wiring orchestration logic or tests: